RickStrahl/MarkdownMonsterAddinProjectTemplate/Readme.md

 * [Creating an Addin for Markdown Monster](https://markdownmonster.west-wind.com/docs/_4nb0se717.htm)

-## Source Code to the Templates
+## Use the Templates
-This project contains the `dotnet new` template for:
+The NuGet and Visual Studio templates are publicly available via their respective download sources:

 * [The NuGet Project Template](https://www.nuget.org/packages/MarkdownMonster.AddinProject.Template/)
 * [The Visual Studio Addin](https://marketplace.visualstudio.com/items?itemname=rickstrahl.markdownmonsteraddinproject)

-Please refer to the documentation link on [install and usage instructions](https://markdownmonster.west-wind.com/docs/_4ne0s0qoi.htm).
+Please refer to the documentation link on [creating, installing and usaging a Markdown Monster addin](https://markdownmonster.west-wind.com/docs/_4ne0s0qoi.htm) in the documentation.

 ## Requirements